Point, Segment and Count: A Generalized Framework for Object Counting: The Proposed Approach

 \paragraph{Hierarchical knowledge distillation.} We instead propose to align the region features and CLIP image embeddings of the hierarchical mask proposals from SAM.
 Similar to Eq.~\ref{eq:cls_loss}, for the mask proposals obtained from the same point, we build the classification weights from the CLIP image embeddings of cropped image regions.
 The region features are discriminated with corresponding CLIP embeddings according to their overlapping.
 In doing so, the image encoder can be distilled to the classifier which meanwhile becomes more discriminative.
 This loss can be written as:

 where $M$ is the number of proposals of each point, $\mat{W}'\in \mathbb{R}^{M\times D}$ is the CLIP embeddings of image regions, and $\vct{c}'\in \mathbb{R}^{M}$ is filled 1 if the IoU between two proposals is larger than 0.5, otherwise 0.
 It is found that SAM usually fails to segment small objects in crowded scenes.
 To this end, we opt to use an additional $16\times 16$ box around each point to improve the segmentation of small objects, and only the first mask is selected.
-Therefore, there are $M=4$ proposals for each point, compared to $M=3$ as default in SAM.
 We note that the image regions and corresponding CLIP embeddings can be prepared in advance before training, similar to~\cite{gu2021open}.
-The visual illustration is shown in supplementary \cref{fig:cc}.
+The visual illustration is shown in supplementary Fig.~\ref{fig:cc}.